S Corp vs Sole Proprietorship Tax: Everything You Need to Know

 Social Security and Medicare taxes are hefty amounts of money if you're in a sole proprietorship business.
 This is where S corporation saves the business owner some of the business income without paying these taxes.
 S corporations are not required to pay these taxes on distributive shares.
 S corporation is the only business form that allows business owners to save some of their income from Social Security and Medicare taxes.
 This is the main reason why S corporations remain popular for small business owners.

 If you need assistance on S corporation vs sole proprietorship taxes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.